Tax refunds are coming up shy this year — to the tune of $300, on average. Here are the 2 big reasons why and what you should do about it

-What are you looking forward to in 2023?
+What are you looking forward to this spring?
+The Oscars?
+The return of Succession?
 King Charles III's coronation?
-The return of Succession and The Mandalorian?

 If you answered "a juicy tax return," we've got some bad news.